631: Chasten the Dragon Edition

 So we have to be humble that an idea that may be important may trigger us, but it can't be censored.

-Well, I guess the other side of that assertion is how hard he he can go fuck himself.
+Well, I guess the other side of that assertion is how hard he can go fuck himself.
+And since he

-it can't be censored, I guess I'll be on his podcast to present that side in no time.
+can't be censored, I guess I'll be on his podcast to present that side in no time, huh?
+Yeah, you're not going to be president, Gavin Newsom.
+I mean, Stephen.

 His latest shows promise to tell you the biggest lies about weight loss and how to beat belly fat and how to rewire your brain for growth and success.

-And from his humble beginnings of exaggerating the financial struggles of his youth to his formative years, lying about the value of his businesses via a steady background hum of undeclared commercial interest in his personal brand building, Stephen Bartlett has become the go-to name for business hustle culture bullshit and the second biggest platform in the world for anti-vax health misinformation and whichever wellness grifter has floated to the podcast surface this week.
+From his humble beginnings of exaggerating the financial struggles of his youth to his formative years, lying about the value of his businesses via a steady background hum of undeclared commercial interest in his personal brand building, Stephen Bartlett has become the go-to name for business hustle culture bullshit and the second biggest platform in the world for anti-vax health misinformation and you know, whichever wellness grifter has floated to the podcast surface this week.

 And he's achieved all of that before the age of 35.